 32.3.11.2 Adjacent channel rejection

-[Only needs to be tested with 20 MHz ACI, 16 + 7 dB = 23 dB.
-The +7 comes from that the WUR signal may be 7 dB lower that PCR signal and it should still work with same interference level]

-Adjacent channel rejection for shall be measured by setting the desired signal’s strength 3 dB above the rate dependent sensitivity specified in Table XX and raising the power of the interfering signal of 20 MHz bandwidth until 10% PER is caused for a PSDU length of 8 octets (TBD).
+Adjacent channel rejection for shall be measured by setting the desired signal’s strength 3 dB above the rate dependent sensitivity specified in Table 32-I and raising the power of the interfering signal of TBD MHz bandwidth until 10% PER is caused for a PSDU length of TBD octets.
 The power difference between the interfering and desired channel is the corresponding adjacent channel rejection.
-The center frequency of the adjacent channel shall be placed 20 MHz away from the center frequency of the desired signal.
+The center frequency of the adjacent channel shall be placed TBD MHz away from the center frequency of the desired signal.

 The interfering signal in the adjacent channel shall be a conformant OFDM signal, unsynchronized with the signal in the channel under test, and shall have a minimum duty cycle of 50%.
-For a conforming OFDM PHY, the corresponding rejection shall be no less than specified in Table YY
+For a conforming OFDM PHY, the corresponding rejection shall be no less than specified in Table 32-J

-Table YY - Minimum required adjacent and nonadjacent channel rejection levels
+Table 32-J - Minimum required adjacent and nonadjacent channel rejection levels